eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 ### Implementation of Discovery with blocking wait

 We build our custom discovery on top of the `iox::runtime::ServiceDiscovery` by composition.
-While inheritance is an option, composition has the advantage that we can use `ServiceDiscovery` as a singleton.
+While inheritance is an option, composition has the advantage that we can use `ServiceDiscovery` as a singleton (to save memory) but our custom `Discovery` class can be fairly lightweight and does not need to be a singleton.

 <!--[geoffrey][iceoryx_examples/icediscovery/src/discovery_blocking.cpp][service discovery singleton]-->
 ```cpp